 Executive Partnering Team: The senior leaders of the City and Contractor who may form a project board of directors and are charged with steering the project to success.

-Executive Sponsorship: Commitment to and support of the partnering process from the senior most levels of the City and Contractor organizations.
-Professional Neutral Facilitator: The mutually agreed upon experienced professional neutral facilitator whose business is providing partnering services for construction projects.
+Executive Sponsorship: Commitment to, and support of, the partnering process from the senior most levels of the City and Contractor organizations.

+External Facilitator: The mutually agreed upon experienced professional neutral partnering facilitator whose profession is providing partnering services for construction projects.

+Facilitated Issue Resolution: An optional, mediation-like Alternative Dispute Resolution process where the external facilitator (or a mutually-selected professional neutral with knowledge of construction) can be used by the team to resolve specific construction disputes.
+The team will decide during the kick-off partnering workshop whether they will include the Facilitated Issue Resolution (FIR) process for that project.
+If they elect to use FIR, they will include it as the bottom rung of the Issue Resolution Ladder.
+If a team elects to use the FIR process for an issue that has become a Notice of Potential Claim (NOPC), it will add up to twenty (20) additional days to resolve it.

 Field-Level Decision Making: Decisions made by those who are running the day-to-day work in the field – this is typically the inspector or resident engineer.

 Internal Facilitator: A trained employee or representative of the City who provides partnering facilitation services for Level 1, 2, or 3 projects.

+Issue Resolution Ladder (IRL): A stepped process that formalizes the negotiation between the parties of a construction project.
+While actual titles may differ, the intent of this ladder is to provide a process that elevates issues up the chain of command between the parties involved in an issue.
+The objective is to resolve issues at the lowest practical level and to not allow individual project issues to disrupt project momentum.
+When an issue is escalated one level, it is expected that a special meeting focusing on the negotiated settlement for that issue will be called with the goal of settling as quickly as possible.
+A sample issue resolution ladder (IRL) is shown below.
+The IRL will be developed during the kick-off partnering workshop or pre-construction meeting.